|TGV & idTGV Trains in France|

 — All seats are reserved on TGV trains, both in 1st class and 2nd class.

-— Weather is not as much a factor with trains as with planes.
+— Weather is not as much a factor with trains as it is with planes.

 — Security procedures are far less onerous for trains than for flights.